LeeJAJA/Arena-of-Valor/README.md

 # Arena-of-Valor
-A Arena of Valor made by 4 17.5s from TJSSE
+An Arena of Valor made by 4 17.5s from TJSSE